 It is my favourite job.
 It is professionally most demanding, but tremendous fun.
 I have to be alert and concentrate harder than in any other engagement I indertake.
-It’s my responsibility to make instant decisions, generate fun, control the show and listen to every word spoken and remember, so I can judge if a challenge is correct – especially if it is for repetition.
+It’s my responsibility to make instant decisions, generate the fun, control the show and listen to every word spoken and remember, so I can judge if a challenge is correct – especially if it is for repetition.
 There is no technical backup.
-I was in the original pilot show in 1967, and am amazed to discover I have taken part in well over 700 recordings.
+I was in the original pilot show in 1967, and am amazed to discover I have taken part in over 800 recordings.

-I have been involved in a number of individual one-off shows for BBC Radio 4.
+I have been involved in a number of individual one-off radio shows.
 Following the success of CLYDESIDE COMICS, which I wrote and presented, there was MASTERS OF THE QUIZ – a programme about every aspect of quizzing.
 I then devised a programme about memory, called THANKS FOR THE MEMORY, that I made with All Out Productions, in which we explore every aspect of memory, and illustrated what an important part it plays in our lives, whatever our profession.
 This programme was transmitted in the Spring of 2006.
 Later in the year I visited India to record a programme I had devised about quizzing in that country, and the popularity of JUST A MINUTE over there.
 It was called QUIZ EXCHANGE and was transmitted in March 2007.

 In October and November 2006 I completed an amazing tour around this country with my One Man Show devoted to Edward Lear, visiting a different venue nearly every night; a lot were literary festivals.
 It was a demanding experience which I won’t repeat in a hurry.
 In 2007 I was more selective and performed the show at a number of individual dates spread out through the year in between other work, and of course when working on cruise ships.